 Registration: No special registration is needed to score in the Circuit's overall, age-graded, or age-group categories.
 Registration is required for the Clydesdale/Athena categories.
 Those runners must register HERE.

-Minimum Number of Races: To be award eligible, one must run a minimum of 5 of the 15 Circuit races.
-If and when there are fewer than 15 races scheduled, the minimum number of races will be adjusted to a number equal to 1/3 of the total number of races, rounded down.
+Minimum Number of Races: To be award eligible for 2021, one must run a minimum of 4 of the 12 Circuit races.
+The minimum number of races will equal 1/3 of the total number of races, rounded down.

-Maximum Races Scored: Only scores from a runners 8 best races count for their total score.
+Maximum Races Scored: Only scores from a runner's 7 best races count for their total score.
 All of their other scores are dropped.
-Runners 19 & under will only have their six best scores count for their total.
+Runners 19 & under will only have their five best scores count for their total.
 Runners 14 & under may not score in races 10 miles and longer.
-If and when there are fewer than 15 races scheduled, the maximum number of scores counted will be adjusted to a number equal to 1/2 of the total number of races, plus one.
+The maximum number of scores counted will equal 1/2 of the total number of races, plus one.
 That number rounded down.

 Placing: For each gender, the top 25 runners receive points in the overall and age-graded categories (25 for first, 24 for second, etc.).
 The top 15 runners in each gender receive points in age-group and Clydesdale/Athena categories (15 for first, 14 for second, etc.).
 Runners not receiving points are not including in the standings.